BBB Foods Inc. research snapshot

 Industry and macro trend

-Mexico is a large and underpenetrated discount retail market.
-Formal grocery chains are displacing traditional wet markets and mom-and-pop stores.
-The hard-discount format is still nascent in Mexico compared to Europe or South America, so secular tailwinds exist.
-However, the industry is capital-intensive and margin-thin, and Walmex is a formidable incumbent.
+Mexico is a large and underpenetrated hard-discount market.
+Formal grocery chains keep displacing wet markets and mom-and-pop stores, and the format is still young in Mexico compared with Europe or South America, so secular tailwinds exist.
+The industry is capital-intensive and margin-thin, and Walmex operates the competing Bodega Aurrera discount banner at scale.

 Valuation context